-The APU is capable of processing large data arrays in a very cost competitive solution for large database similarity search, but the mathematical capabilities of the APU also create new opportunities for using real-time causal processing.
-Examples of this are SAR, image re-registration, and mathematical structural similarity index measure (SSIM).
+The APU is capable of processing large data arrays in a cost competitive solution for large database similarity search, but the mathematical capabilities of the APU also create new opportunities for using real-time causal processing.
+Examples of real-time causal processing are SAR, image re-registration, and mathematical structural similarity index measure ("SSIM").
 This combination of sensor processing, image processing, and computer vision at high performance has the potential to bring application processing that normally requires several resources in a data center to real-time edge applications.
-Possible examples are aircraft reconnaissance, satellite processing, and advanced driver assistance systems (ADAS) support.
+Possible examples are in-asset aircraft reconnaissance and satellite image processing.
 Furthermore, GSI's expertise in developing radiation-tolerant components creates new opportunities in the growing market for AI products that can be used in low earth orbit and space applications, where other AI products are not able to survive the harsh environment.